natdosan/natdosan.github.io/llm-reasoners.md

 ### Explicit Search:

-Uses MCTS & LLM prompting/self-evaluation to guide back- tracking and exploration, leveraging cached states and structured rollouts.
+Uses MCTS & LLM prompting/self-evaluation to guide back-tracking and exploration, leveraging cached states and structured rollouts.

 - More reliable, structured decision-making.
 - Computationally expensive due to multiple rollouts and evaluations.